Content Structures that Can Amplify Online Visibility

 If the name of your branded entity is Blue Widgets Incorporated, you would want the words “Blue Widgets Incorporated” in the Title of the webpage.

-The headline is second most important
+The headline is the second most important

 While the website the content is published upon is very important, and the title of the content itself is also very important, the Headline within the content is of great importance as well.
 The Headline is the largest text at the top of an article.
 Headlines are classified as H1, H2, H3, etc. An H1 headline is the most important, and then nested within that is the H2 headline and of course, the H3 headline is usually nested within the H2.
 They relate to each other like this: